Brussels / 31 January & 1 February 2026

 WebRTC support in WebKitGTK and WPEWebKit with GStreamer: Current status and plans

-Innovations with YAML/CABAC/SIMD in H.264/AVC software decoding
+Innovations with YAML/CABAC in H.264/AVC software decoding

 Bridging the gap between browser and backend media processing

-Update on FFmpeg, VLC and related libraries
+Update on FFmpeg, VLC, related libraries and Kyber

 Decentralized Public Broadcast with Streamplace